Hicham-Belhseine/cf-pid-tuning/README.md

 A trial meeting the requirements of a rise time of 1s, a percent overshoot of 10%, and a settling time of 3s was achieved after 10 iterations.
 The gains from this trial are Kp=3.5, Ki=.1, Kd=.6, achieving a percent overshoot of 3.43%, a rise time of 1.0s, and finally a settling time of 1.10s.
 The response of the selected trial can be seen below.

 ![Trial Image](https://github.com/purdue-aae490-iar/hw4-pid-tuning-Hicham-Belhseine/blob/master/trials/11/alt_ctl_step_20200328-001541.png)

-# hw4_pid_tuning

-You will be manually tuning the altitude controller for the crazyflie.

-## Instructions

-* Read the crazyflie documentation to find what gains to change to modify the altitude PID gains and how to obtain the altitude of the vehicle and motor commands for logging.
-* Plot the altitude and sum of motor inputs for your crazyflie taking off with original mass.
-* Plot the altitude and sum of motor inputs for your crazyflie taking off with a penny, or similar small weight taped to the bottom of the vehicle.
-* Tune your altitude PID controller and report the original and updated gains for the added weight.

-## Deliverables

-* Plot for altitude and sum of motor inputs response for original and new mass during takeoff.
-* Written comparison of the original and new gains and an explanation of your tuning process.
-How is the trim thrust of the crazyflie computed for hover?
-Investigate the c code of the PID controller and explain the implementation of the altitude PID controller.
-Is there a wind-up guard?
-Is there saturation?
-Is there a trim mass of the vehicle?
-* Video of your original takeoff with the weight, and your tuned take-off with the weight.